 Craig’s Beer Bar:

 I love to get feedback from members who have built a bar from our plans.
-Probably better is when a member shares photos of what they’ve created.
+Even better is when a member shares photos of what they’ve created.

 This interesting and seasonally appropriate “wormy” beer bar project was built by Craig H. and is submitted here for your enjoyment as our October 2015 bar of the month.
 Great job Craig!

 Craig stated out by using the EHBP-03 straight wet bar plan set.
 He then took it a step further by substituting the standard bar top and facing material with custom milled wood from his local area.
 If you look closely, you’ll see the wood has little worm holes giving it added character and especially relevant for the Halloween season.

 The arm rail and foot rest are oak.
 This model includes details for building your own integrated “Kegerator” style keg box allowing you to keep your beer cold and fresh with CO2 gas.
 This allows your tap beer to stay fresh for many days and for quick party dispensing.
 Here’s what Craig had to say about his project: